mblayman/mattlayman.com/content/understand-django/2020-12-16-middleware-do-you-go.md

-the middleware can return an `HttpResponsePermanentRedirect` that redirects to the same URL with `https://` and prevent the rest of the chain from running.
+the middleware can return an `HttpResponsePermanentRedirect` that redirects to the same URL with `https://` and prevents the rest of the chain from running.

 Aside from this exceptional behavior